Optimizing Inventory Placement for a Downstream Online Matching Problem: Optimizing the Offline Surrogate

-We now establish the following guarantee for this rounding procedure on our problem. \begin{theorem} For any instance such that the maximum degree across demand types is $d$ and for any fractional inventory placement $x\in CH(\X)$, it holds that
+We establish the following guarantee for this rounding procedure on our problem. \begin{theorem} Consider an instance such that the maximum degree across demand nodes is $d$.
+For any fractional inventory placement $x\in CH(\X)$, and any rounding procedure $R$ that satisfies Properties \textnormal{(P1)-(P3)}, it holds that